0xdefh/0xdefh.github.io/_posts/2024-07-05-OSINT Investigation Case 0x00.md

 - Facebook: [ussvtools](https://www.facebook.com/ussvtools)
 - Google UA ID: `UA-58475948-1`

-Also in the web archive for the mymin.net, there is a capture that shows the [relation between ussv.net and mymin.net](https://web.archive.org/web/20201028194133/https://mymin.net/account/login.php)
+In the web archive for the mymin.net, there is a capture that shows the [web archive that show relation between ussv.net and mymin.net](https://web.archive.org/web/20201028194133/https://mymin.net/account/login.php)

-We can only access www.ussv.net through Web Archive

 With the same domain but a different footer (name 2020 USSV)